 There are two ways to add students.
 You can do it in advance of their participation, or the students can register themselves from the Student Portal Page.
 You will have to approve the students who register via the portal.
-Whichever you choose, be certain that you have added your students to your class(es) prior to 5pm EST on Thursday, January 23.
-As noted above, if you do not have class lists for your new semester add placeholder students that can be edited later.

 To add your students: